RianMontagh/RianMontagh.github.io/_posts/2026-07-29-Evaluating-Causes-of-Incision-in-the-Old-Model.md

 *Results from changing the sediment fractions to the old model and using the old model SED file settings.*

 Changing the sediment fractions to the old model sediment fractions did not make a difference, which is really strange to me!
 I was expecting the nonerodible areas to be the thing limiting incision.
+I need to do a triple check that the sediment fractions are actually different.
+If I did everything correctly, then I am guessing there is a setting in the MOR file that is causing increased morphologic change.